1

 7

-Geronimo was a renowned Apache leader and warrior, celebrated for his fierce resistance to the U.S. government and settlers during the late 19th century.
-Born in 1829 in Arizona, he led his people in numerous battles against Mexican and American forces, symbolizing Native American courage and resilience.
-His legendary escapes and the intense pursuit by U.S. troops made him a national figure.
-After surrendering in 1886, he was held as a prisoner of war and later became a cultural icon, embodying the enduring legacy of Native American resistance.
+Geronimo was a renowned Apache leader and warrior who was celebrated for his fierce resistance to the U.S. government and settlers during the late 19th century.
+Geronimo led his people in numerous battles against Mexican and American forces.
+Jonathan Club member